AlexsLemonade/OpenPBTA-analysis/analyses/rna-seq-expression-summary-stats/README.md

 ### Methods

-Select independent RNA-seq samples using `independent-specimens.rnaseq.primary-plus.tsv` in the results of the `independent-samples` analysis module.
+Select independent RNA-seq samples using `independent-specimens.rnaseq.primary.tsv` in the results of the `independent-samples` analysis module.

 Combine CBTN and PNOC into one cohort, PBTA.